San Francisco Police Seize Vehicle Seen in Photo With Passenger Brandishing AK-47

 SAN FRANCISCO (CBS SF) — A car that was spotted last month during what San Francisco police called “an illegal exhibition of speed event” that included a person waving what looked like an AK-47 rifle out of a window was seized Wednesday, authorities said.

-The information came from Twitter post by the San Francisco Traffic Safety account.
-The post said that the passenger was seen leaning out of the window of a Cadillac with the weapon on July 11.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming Your Way?
+The information came from a Twitter post by the San Francisco Traffic Safety account.
+The post said that the passenger was seen leaning out of the window of a Cadillac with the weapon in the area of Barneveld and McKinnon on July 11.READ MORE: Will There Be A National Vaccine Mandate?

 On 7/11/2021, During an illegal exhibition of speed event at Barneveld & McKinnon, a passenger leaned out of a Cadi holding an AK47; see photo.
 SFPD Traffic Company personnel worked up a case, and seized this particular vehicle today. @SFPD @sfmta_muni @SFPDPerea pic.twitter.com/4disQpzziY